AdobeDocs/adobe-io-runtime/src/pages/guides/getting-started/setup.md

 ### Creating a Namespace and retrieving the credentials

-If your organization has access to I/O Runntime, then you manage namespaces in the [Developer Console](/console).
+If your organization has access to I/O Runtime, then you manage namespaces in the [Developer Console](/console).
 Please note that you need Developer Role or System Administrator permissions in order to do this.

 In the Developer Console:
 * Create a new `Project`